 In our laboratory we are interested in the cellular and molecular basis for cardiac arrhythmias that occur due to genetic mutations or in the setting of common forms of heart disease such as hypertension, heart failure and diabetes.
 Areas of particular focus include sinoatrial node dysfunction and atrial fibrillation.
 We are especially interested in the contributions of electrical remodeling of ion channel function as well as structural remodeling and fibrosis to changes in cardiac function.
 Our experimental approaches span from the cellular and molecular levels to the organ and organism levels.
-Our studies are performed in animal models, including wildtype and genetically modified mice, as well as in human tissues.
+Our studies are performed in animal models, including wildtype and genetically modified mice, as well as in human tissues and human patients.

 Please see a statement describing our Laboratory Philosophy.